RESOURCES

 A: – Yes.
 Main line surge is no absolute guarantee and any additional surge protection down stream in the system offers a greater level of protection; though, nothing is absolute when it comes to the power of Mother Nature.

-A: – Yes, within reason; if the quantity of lights creates a load greater than the capacity of the circuit breaker, the breaker will trip off.
+A: – Yes, within reason; if the quantity of lights creates a load greater than the capacity of the circuit breaker, the breaker will trip.
 In this event, additional circuits may be required to accommodate your holiday display.

 A: – No. With few exceptions, i.e. davits, a boat lift requires at least a 20Amp dedicated 110Volt circuit and possibly as much as several 30Amp dedicated circuits.

-A: – Modern Recess Cans are rated for a maximum wattage bulb and are equipped with a thermal device that does not allow a bulb larger than that rating?
+A: – Most recessed lights are rated for a maximum wattage bulb and are equipped with a thermal device that does not allow a bulb larger than that rating.
 If a larger wattage bulb is used, as the excess heat builds up, the thermal device will shut the can off until it cools.
 This is a safety device to protect your home against fire.

 A: – With deregulation of the utility companies in most areas of the country, the cable or telephone companies are no longer responsible for the equipment or wiring in your home.
 This responsibility has fallen to you and your electrical contractor.
 Therefore, when a problem arises, we would recommend you contact your electrical contractor.
 Most TV and telephone utilities will still service within your home for a substantial fee.
 This service, as in the past, is no longer free.